We may collect a share of sales or other compensation from the links on this page.

 After many hours of research, looking at reviews and reading the research I have narrowed down the absolute safest ski and snowboarding helmet.

 When tested by the Snowboarding Transworld in a crash simulation of punching a pole with a 3kg weight at high speed there was no penetration (source).

-The Ledge MPs helmets has a clean minimalist style that looks great on all skiers.
-From free-riding the park to ploughing down the groomed slopes – the Ledge is powerful protection unit with MIPS (multidirectional impact protection system)
+The Ledge MPs helmets have a clean minimalist style that looks great on all skiers.
+From free-riding, the park to plowing down the groomed slopes – the Ledge is a powerful protection unit with MIPS (multidirectional impact protection system)

 Where to Buy: Check Price on Amazon